Money & Currency

 Greece once had its own currency, the Drachma.

-But how convenient when travelling around Europe, to have one currency!
-Although it is unlikely the euro will be considered as desirable as the US dollar in the immediate future (recent weakness of the dollar may signal a change in sentiment), it is widely welcomed by Europeans and all those travelling and doing business within the Euro-zone.
+But how convenient when traveling around Europe, to have one currency!
+Although it is unlikely the euro will be considered as desirable as the US dollar in the immediate future (recent weakness of the dollar may signal a change in sentiment), it is widely welcomed by Europeans and all those traveling and doing business within the Euro-zone.

-In Crete it is a good idea to collect change for larger notes, before travelling to small villages or going to buy low cost items, but especially in smaller out-of-the-way places.
-Otherwise, you may face quite a wait while the shopkeeper you are paying tries to find someone who can make change.
+In Crete, it is a good idea to collect change for larger notes, before travelling to small villages or going to buy low-cost items, but especially in smaller out-of-the-way places.
+Otherwise, you may face quite a wait while the shopkeeper you are paying tries to find someone who can make a change.

 In the towns, clothing, camera and other shops selling higher price products mostly accept credit cards, as do medium to high priced restaurants and hotels.
-Visa and MaterCard are the most-accepted.
+Visa and MasterCard are the most-accepted.

 However, note that "cash is king" in Greece and credit or debit cards are not accepted everywhere - it is a mistake to presume that mid-range hotels will happily take your card.

 Some businesses will offer a lower price if you pay in cash - some just ask for more if you pay by credit card and sometimes there is no difference!
 This may seem irregular - but as always, just ask and you'll find out!
 If someone is in business to sell their products or service, they will usually speak English, German or French - if that doesn't help, sign language always works - just be patient and enjoy the holiday...

 The most useful card for purchases AND cash advances is Visa, followed by MasterCard.
 The Diners and American Express cards have more limited acceptance (Amex being the better of the two).